faizzaidi23/Innotech-Website/README.md

 # Innotech Water Level Dashboard

 A real-time water level monitoring dashboard with flood hazard detection.
-Built with React and WebSocket for live data streaming from ESP32.
+Built with React and MQTT for live data streaming from ESP32, enabling remote monitoring from anywhere.

 ## Features

 - 🌊 Real-time water level monitoring
 - 🚨 Flood hazard detection and alerts
 - 📊 Live data visualization with charts
-- 📡 WebSocket connection to ESP32
+- 📡 MQTT connection for remote access
 - 🔄 Auto-reconnect on connection loss
 - 📱 Responsive design for all devices
 - 🎨 Modern, visually appealing UI
+- 🌐 Works from anywhere (not limited to local network)

 ## Setup